jmp/farbfeld/README.md

 It returns the pixels as row by row, column by column as a nested list.

+## Installation

+The module is available on PyPI: https://pypi.org/project/farbfeld/

+You can install it with `pip`:

+    pip install farbfeld

 ## Usage

 To read an image, open the desired file and read the pixels